tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 #define AO_CAN_TIMER_3 (false)
 ```

-Defines whether to notify the application of timer matches.
+Defines whether to notify the application of timestamp timer overflows.

 ## `AO_CAN_UNDERFLOW_3`